 Mesothelioma Treatment Options

 Much like other cancers, mesothelioma can be treated using standard treatment options recommended by an oncologist.
-The use of specific treatments or combinations thereof depends significantly on several variables determined by the cancer care team.
+The use of specific treatments or combinations depends significantly on several variables the cancer care team determines.
 Primary methods of treatment used for cancers can include:

-This form of therapy uses anticancer medications to slow or stop the growth of cells that are rapidly dividing.
-For more advanced stages where surgery isn’t an option, chemotherapy may be used.
+This form of therapy uses anticancer medications to slow or stop the growth of rapidly dividing cells.
+Chemotherapy may be used for more advanced stages where surgery isn’t an option.
 In earlier stages of the disease, chemotherapy can be used in conjunction with surgery and radiation.

 Depending on the cancer type and stage, an oncologist may suggest surgery as a treatment method.
-Surgery helps with diagnosing, staging, and treatment of cancer and related symptoms, and can also be combined with other therapies.
+Surgery helps diagnose, stage, and treat cancer and related symptoms and can also be combined with other therapies.

 Radiation involves utilizing targeted energy to attack cancer cells.
 After surgery, radiation therapy is sometimes used to eliminate remaining cancer cells.